Trefex/arduino-airquality/README.md

 To do:
-- Determine if Fio has a voltage limit, our dust sensor could output a reading of up to ~3.75V
+- Determine if Fio has a voltage limit, our dust sensor could output a reading of up to ~3.75V It seems the only limit is on current, eg 20 mA per Pin, and 150 mA total for the board.
 - Cook the CO sensor for 24-48 hours
 - Add the CO sensor to bread board
 - Add additional power supply for C0